misteroneill/home/README.md

 ## Scripts

 Each script can be run independently.
-Most have opposite `un` versions (e.g. `dotfiles.sh` can be reversed with `undotfiles.sh`).

-- `brew.sh`: If the host is a Mac, set up Homebrew and key programs.
-Unlike other scripts, there is no `unbrew.sh` at the moment because uninstalling Homebrew is not a pretty process.
 - `dotfiles.sh`: Set up important files in the `$HOME` directory.
-- `node.sh`: Set up nvm, Node, and npm in various versions.
+- `node.sh`: Set up nvm and Node in various recent versions.
-- `sublime.sh`: Depends on `node` 4.4+ being installed (which `node.sh` does).
-Sets up platform-specific defaults for Sublime Text 3. _It is best for ST3 and Package Control to be installed before-hand!_
+- `sublime.sh`: Depends on `node` being installed (which `node.sh` does).
+Sets up my preferred defaults for Sublime Text.
-- `install.sh`: Set up a new machine (`brew.sh` + `dotfiles.sh` + `node.sh` + `sublime.sh`).